jarviscanada/jarvis_data_eng_JoshWessel/README.md

 # Josh Wessel .
 Jarvis Consulting

-Hello, my name is Josh Wessel.
 I graduated from Ontario Tech University with a Bachelor's Degree in Information Technology, majoring in Game Development and Entrepreneurship.
-For the three summers from 2018-2020, I worked as an Environmental Intern; the first two summers for Sustainable Cobourg, and the third summer for the Township of Hamilton.
+During my time at university, I learned languages such as C++, C#, and R, using IDE's such as Visual Studio and RStudio.
+I was introduced to concepts such as object oriented programming, user research and algorithms & data structures.
+I used source control tools such as Git, GitHub, and GitKraken, and other collaboration tools such as Discord & Trello.
+I was also given the opportunity to use the agile framework in the form of daily scrum meetings.
+For the three summers from 2018-2020, I worked as a summer intern for Sustainable Cobourg (2018, 2019), and the Township of Hamilton (2020).
 My responsibilities included research, data collection, data entry, and data visualization.
+These summer positions also provided opportunities for me to develop my organization, communication, and time management skills.
 I am passionate about collecting and organizing data.
 As a result, I am interested in pursuing a career in the data industry.

 ## Skills

-**Proficient:** C++, Object Oriented Programming, Visual Studio, Unity Game Engine, Agile/Scrum
+**Proficient:** Java, C++, Object Oriented Programming, Agile/Scrum, Linux/Bash

-**Competent:** Linux/Bash, RDBMS/SQL, Git, C#, R, tidyverse
+**Competent:** RDBMS/SQL, Docker, PostgreSQL, Git, Visual Studio, C#

-**Familiar:** Docker, PostgreSQL, RStudio, GitKraken, Tableau
+**Familiar:** R, RStudio, GitKraken, Tableau, Tidyverse

 ## Jarvis Projects